 How to Apply

-How to Apply: Before applying for the opportunity , applicants must have applied for admission in one of the following courses at Goldsmiths.
+How to Apply: Before applying for the scholarship, applicants must have applied for admission in one of the following courses at Goldsmiths.

 After being a university student, applicants must make their application using the CSC’s online application system.